-The swift decay that in the last ten years has made our self-government a sham and a mockery, and in the executive and legislative branches shamed us before the world, has been silently working its way through the judiciary untill now, in its first trial, it stench the nostrils of a
+The swift decay that in the last ten years has made our self-government a sham and a mockery, and in the executive and legislative branches shamed us before the world, has been silently working its way through the indicate antill now in its first trial is horest citizens.

-The appeal made to Judges of the Supreme Court from the people, sorely dis tressed and perplexed, was to save them from the wicked conspiracy of men they had repudiated at the polls.
-They saw their faithless agents for years robbing the treasury of their hardcarned taxes; they the passion for drink, she bent all the enersaw their highest officials indicted for the meanest crimes; they saw a President, coarse, brutal and ignorant, appointing sycophantic pimps to the highest positions; they saw him the associate of roughs and the commissioner of thieves; they saw carpetbaggers, sustained by bayonets, manipulating the polls, that ignorance and rascality might tyrannize over the South : they saw rings, organized in the lobby, control their Congress; they saw huge monopolies, ercated by their government, eating out their substance; they saw themselves reduced to want, trade paralyzed and labor without employ, and they made a desperate effort to right their wrongs through the ballot.
+The appeal made to Judges of the Su preme Court from the people, sorely distressed and perplexed, was to save them from the wicked conspiracy of men they had repudiated at the polls.
+They saw their faithless agents for years robbing the treasury of their hardearned taxes; they saw their highest officials indicted for the meanest crimes; they saw a President, coarse, brutal and ignorant, appointing sycophantic pimps to the highest positions; they saw him the associate of roughs and the commissioner of thieves; they saw carpetbaggers, sustained by bayonets, manipulating the polls, that ignorance and rascality might tyrannize over the South; they saw rings, organized in the lobby, control their Congress; they saw huge monopolies, ereated by their government, eating out their substance; they saw themselves reduced to want, trade paralyzed and labor without employ, and they made a desperate effort to right their wrongs through the ballot.

-With a subsidized press against them. with an army of hungry office-holders, that, counting those of the General Government treasuary eaters greater than any standing army of Europe; with all the accumulated capital in the hands of monopolies arrayed en the side of their oppressors-they made poll with a majority of over half a million in their behalf.
+With a subsidized press against them. with an army of hungry office-holders, that counting those of the General Government with those of the States, make a horde of treasuary eaters greater than any standing army of Europe; with all the accumulated capital in the hands of monopolies arrayed en the side of their oppressors-they made one despairing effort, and came up from the poll with a majority of over half a million in their behalf.
 And of what avail?

-Through a dishonest returning board conviction and punishment under the protecting arm of a corrupt government, enough votes are thrown out to render all their efforts vain and saddle upon them the old corruption and old horde for another term
+Through a dishonest returning board conviction and punishment under the protecting arm of a corrupt government, enough votes are thrown out to render all their efforts vain and saddle upon them the old -when you stand in some quiet city street | corruption and old horde for another term